scarv/sca3s-harness/README.md

 SCA3S is a collection of resources that support the development and analysis of cryptographic implementations wrt.
 [side-channel attack](https://en.wikipedia.org/wiki/Side-channel_attack):
+SCA3A is, more specifically, pitched as offering "side-channel analysis as a service": it allows users to acquire and analyse side-channel data-sets which stem from execution of their implementation, without (necessarily) owning or operating the associated infrastructure.
-mirroring the goals of SCARV, it places particular emphasis on analogue side-channels (e.g., power and EM) stemming from [RISC-V](https://riscv.org)-based platforms.
+Mirroring the goals of SCARV, it places particular emphasis on analogue side-channels (e.g., power and EM) stemming from [RISC-V](https://riscv.org)-based platforms.